-Grass cover on the crest was generally adequate except for a bare area near the left abutment fence.
+Grass cover on the crest was generally adequate except for a bare area near the left abutment fence that was measured to be approximately 6 feet by 4 feet.
+The crest width was measured by tape to be 15 feet wide in this area on the left side.
+A garden bed encroaching near the right abutment also had bare spots surrounding it.
 There are two fire pits encroaching on both sides of the dam.
 There are trees and bushes near both right and left abutments along fences.
-A landscaped area and a stored canoe were observed near the fence on the left side of the embankment.
+A landscaped area and a stored watercraft were observed near the fence on the left side of the embankment.
+A soft spot with tree roots was observed on the left side of the dam.
 The concrete patio built into the embankment right of the principal spillway has resulted in a loss of crest width and freeboard.
 The loss of freeboard was estimated to be about 6 to 12 inches.
 The crest was considered "Deficient" according to IDNR rating criteria.